Paresh-ch-Pothal/Weather-App/README.md

 - Node.js (version 14 or higher)
 - npm (version 6 or higher) or yarn (version 1.22 or higher)
-- A free API key from [OpenWeatherMap](https://openweathermap.org/api)
+- A free API key from weather API

 ### Installation